aircrack-ng/aircrack-ng/README.md

  * Testing: Checking WiFi cards and driver capabilities (capture and injection).
  * Cracking: WEP and WPA PSK (WPA 1 and 2).

 All tools are command line which allows for heavy scripting.
 A lot of GUIs have taken advantage of this feature.
-It works primarily Linux but also Windows, OS X, FreeBSD, OpenBSD, NetBSD, as well as Solaris and even eComStation 2.
+It works primarily on Linux but also Windows, OS X, FreeBSD, OpenBSD, NetBSD, as well as Solaris and even eComStation 2.

 # Building